AshGw/OAuth2-utils/README.md

 }
 ```

-To generate a URL-safe token for Nonce or State  etc..
+To generate a URL-safe token for Nonce, State, etc..
 ````rust
 use oauth2_utils::urlsafe::urlsafe_token;